Lanzhou-J/DinnerChoice/README.md

 ## Usage
 ### Help documentation
+Please also see the "Outline of user interaction and experience" section.

+In order to use it users need to select the options displayed in <font color="#dddd00">MAIN MENU</font> (select number from 1 to 6, or input "exit" to leave the app).

+1. Create new restaurant entry:<br>
+In order to create a new restaurant, users need to input "1", and then add name, address, rating and average meal price.
+If the entry is successfully added, a message will tell the user that a new entry is successfully added.

+2. Display restaurants list: <br>
+If users select "2", the default restaurants list will appear on screen which allow the users to review and compare the restaurants.

+3. Delete an existing restaurant entry:<br>
+In order to delete an entry, users need to input the ID of the restaurant that needs to be deleted.
+If nothing is in the list, the app will tell the user that nothing is in the list.

+4. Update an existing restaurant entry:<br>
+When selected the "Update info" selection (number 4) in <font color="#dddd00">MAIN MENU</font>, the app will ask the users to input the ID of the restaurant that needs to be updated and input the specific attribute, new content of the attribute in order to update information.

+5. Make a choice from the existing restaurants list:<br>
+Once "Make a choice" function is selected, the app will display a randomly selected item from the current restaurants list.

 ## Tests
 I used manual testing to test my app.
 You can find a spreadsheet in Google file: